About the Play Therapy Online Training Academy and the Presenters:

 Jeff and Nancy frequently write, research and teach together.
 At UT, they founded the UT REACH Project, providing and researching CCPT and related services for at-risk children and families in urban, high-poverty schools.

-Dr Jodi Mullen:
+Dr Jodi Mullen PhD,LMHC,NCC,RPT-S,CPT-S:

 Dr. Mullen is a credentialed play therapist and play therapy supervisor.
 She is the author of several manuscripts on play therapy and supervision.
 Her books include “Counseling Children & Adolescents through Grief and Loss”(co-authored by Dr. Jody Fiorini) (2006), “Play Therapy Basic Training: A Guide to Learning & Living & the Child-Centered Play Therapy Philosophy” (2007) and ”Supervision can be Playful: Techniques for Child and Play Therapist Supervisors” (co-edited with Athena Drewes) (2008).